j-griffith/packer-k3s/README.md

 # Packer files to build rancher bootstrap OVA using vsphere-iso

-This builds a simple Ubuntu 18.04 OVA or QCOW2 (WIP) with a K3s Server installed.
+This builds a simple Ubuntu 18.04 OVA or QCOW2 (WIP) with a K3s Server and Helm-3 installed.

+Upon booting form these images you should have a functional Helm and a running K3s single node cluster.

+*NOTE*
+We're not setting up extra ip's for kube api access, this assumes a local cluster, but we can use cloud-init to modify this if needed.

 ## Build an image